HOW A DREAM BECAME A REALITY….

 From its inception, Haldimand War Memorial Hospital was started to serve its community by providing the best possible care for its residents.
 Through the years, and many changes later, we are proud to say that goal has remained the same.
 Best care every person, every time.

-We would like to acknowledge that our hospital and long-term care home are on the Haldimand Tract, the traditional territory of the Anishinabek, Haudenosaunee, and Neutral peoples.
+We would like to acknowledge that our hospital is on the Haldimand Tract, the traditional territory of the Anishinabek, Haudenosaunee, and Neutral peoples.